1. Digital Health Apps/Software

 Since Spain has not issued specific guidelines for the classification/qualification of software as a medical device, the guidelines issued by the European Commission should be considered in order to evaluate whether certain software qualifies as a medical device, including the latest document “Guidance on Qualification and Classification of Software in Regulation (EU) 2017/745” issued by the European Commission.

-If considered a medical device, the software would have to comply with the corresponding regulation, which includes, among others: (i) the obligations regarding the CE labelling; (ii) the obligation to submit a prior communication to the Spanish Agency of Medicines and Medical Devices and, in certain cases to be included in the corresponding Registry of Responsible entities; (iii) labelling obligations; and (iv) the maintenance of a documented record of the medical devices commercialised in the Spanish territory.
+If considered a medical device or an accessory to a medical device, the software would have to comply with the corresponding regulation, which includes, among others: (i) the obligations regarding the CE labelling; (ii) the obligation to submit a prior communication to the Spanish Agency of Medicines and Medical Devices and, in certain cases to be included in the corresponding Registry of Responsible entities; (iii) labelling obligations; and (iv) the maintenance of a documented record of the medical devices commercialised in the Spanish territory.

 1.2 Is it considered a “product” to which civil liability can attach, and if so, under what regulations?